alexdevero/alex-devero-blog/__drafts__/draft--static-class-methods-properties.md

 ### Static methods and class instances

 When it comes to static methods, remember one thing.
-These methods can be called inly on the class in which they are defined.
+These methods can be called only on the class in which they are defined.
 If you create a an instance of that class, and try to call some static method on that instance, JavaScript will return TypeError.
 The same will happen if you try to call public method on a class without instantiating it first.

 ```JavaScript
 // Create class